Expressions of interest are sought for an online exhibition opening December 10, 2021

 - The arts flourishing despite the political abandonment during COVID-19;

-Abstracts of up to 300 words proposing an artwork in any media need to be received by August 31st and will be peer-reviewed.
+Abstracts of up to 300 words proposing an artwork in any media, including creative writing, to be received by August 31st and will be peer-reviewed.
 Accepted artworks to be submitted by October 31st, 2021.

 We will curate an online exhibition and an opening event to be launched on Friday, December 10, 2021.
 Inquiries and expressions of interest should be directed to Jennifer Munday firstname.lastname@example.org